BookingSync/bookingsync-api-docs/content/reference/endpoints/periods.md

 Required OAuth scope: `:rates_write`

-Returns an empty Array on success.
+Returns an empty response with '204 No Content' status code on success.

 ~~~~~~
-DELETE /periods/ID
+DELETE /periods/:period_id
 ~~~~~~